brianmaierjr/brianmaierjr.github.io/_posts/2016-04-26-purpose-and-values.md

 I really enjoy helping others.
 I don't particularly do common things like volunteer, etc. but if I see someone in need I enjoy being the one who stops and helps.
 I like the idea of doing this behind the scenes instead of making a show out of it as some people do.

 I am a creative.
 I love making things digitally and especially by hand.
 I am never satisfied with what I make but I always enjoy the process and am always improving.
 I am constantly involved in many projects that range from fine art to music to web design.
 I really enjoy being surrounded by people who are also creative.
-Growing up all of my friends were musicians and artists and after moving away from my hometown of Cincinnati has me craving being around them again.
+Growing up all of my friends were musicians and artists and after moving away from my hometown of Cincinnati I’m craving being around them again.

 ### Purpose Summary